gilbertpwns/gilbertpwns.github.io/private-words.md

 Tired of drownin' in my sorrow
 Tired of havin' to borrow a dollar for gas to start my Monte Carlo

-I'm tired of motherfuckers sprayin' shit and dartin' off I'm tired of jobs startin' off at $5.50 an hour
+I'm tired of motherfu*kers sprayin' shit and dartin' off I'm tired of jobs startin' off at $5.50 an hour
 Then this boss wonders why I'm smartin' off